glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

 * **--gpu** =#

-    specify the GPU id that hoomd will use.
+    specify the GPU id or comma-separated list of GPUs (with NVLINK) that hoomd will use.
 Implies --mode=gpu.

 * **--ignore-display-gpu**